nuritzi/nuritzi/README.md

 My name is Nuritzi and I'm a friendly person who loves open source, traveling, wine, and photography!

 In my dayjob, I'm a Sr. Program Manager at Google.
-I'm based in California and I often travelt to Germany.
+I'm based in California and I often travel to Germany.

 I speak: English, Spanish, and Itialian.
 In that order.